-Civil engineers are responsible for planning, designing, and supervising construction of infrastructure, including buildings, bridges, highways, levees, dams, drinking water and wastewater treatment facilities, ports, railroads, airports, etc. The Civil Engineering undergraduate program has been continuously accredited by the Engineering Accreditation Commission of ABET since 1959.
-Students in the CE program receive a strong foundation in math, science, and the fundamentals of engineering as well as a broad background in all major areas of the civil engineering discipline.
+Civil engineers are responsible for planning, designing, and supervising construction of infrastructure, including buildings, bridges, highways, dams, drinking water and wastewater treatment facilities, airports, etc. The Civil Engineering program has been continuously accredited by the Engineering Accreditation Commission of ABET since 1959.
+Our undergraduate program provides students with a strong foundation in math, science, and the fundamentals of engineering as well as a broad background in all major areas of the civil engineering discipline.

 The mission of the Civil Engineering program is to: